 Once a person has made a commitment to a new life by being baptised, they become part of the family of God.
 It’s a new start, a new beginning, with a whole new life ahead of them.

 But, as with new year’s resolutions, new beginnings have a way of losing their gloss and the excitement and determination can begin to fade.
-The Christian life is full of ups and downs and we can lose our passion, become discouraged or forget the reasons why we even chose this life to begin with.
+The Christian life is full of ups and downs and we can lose our passion, become discouraged, or forget the reasons why we even chose this life to begin with.

 The Story Of Ruth

 The first example is the story of Ruth.
-You may already be familiar with the background to Ruth’s story.
+You may already be familiar with the background of Ruth’s story.
 She was a widowed Moabite woman, married to an Israelite man who had relocated to Moab ten years earlier.
 Upon his death, she chose to leave her country of birth and travel back to Israel, with her mother-in-law, both of them with little possessions and a very uncertain future.
 Her “new beginning”, following on from the death of her husband, brother-in-law and father-in-law certainly looked bleak and her circumstances were very reduced.
-Her position in Israeli society would be expected to be marginal at best – the Moabites had been cursed in earlier times for their opposition and hostility to Israel (Numbers 24:9), and naturalised Moabites were forever excluded from the congregation of Israel (Deuteronomy 23:3).
+Her position in Israelite society would be expected to be marginal at best – the Moabites had been cursed in earlier times for their opposition and hostility to Israel (Numbers 24:9), and naturalised Moabites were forever excluded from the congregation of Israel (Deuteronomy 23:3).

 Our lives can sometimes look like Ruth’s story and we may struggle to see through the reduced circumstances of our current moment, viewing them as the end rather than the beginning.